LEFapps/mani-pona/README.md

 Loreco's frontend makes use of the [React Native framework](https://reactnative.dev/) in combination with [Expo](https://expo.io/).
 For the Authentication [AWS Amplify](https://docs.amplify.aws/) is used.

 It uses [Apollo](https://www.apollographql.com/) for creating GraphQL queries.

+## Functionality

+The core functionality of this application:

+### Account
+- The user can register an account
+- The user can log in
+- The user can log out
+- The user can log in across multiple devices using a public/private key combo that:
+  - can be exported/imported as text
+  - can be exported/imported as a QR code
+- The system differentiates between different types of ledger (e.g. professional, private) and automatically uses the relevant parameters for these different types

+### Ledger
+- The user can initialise a ledger (this happens in the final step of the registration process, a user can not have an account without also having a ledger)
+- The user can request that their ledger is blocked by an application admin
+- The user can see the balance of their ledger
+- The user can add mani to their ledger using a different form of currency (e.g. euros) using Stripe
+- The user can see ledger-related information, such as the timestamp of the latest change and the demurrage applicable to their ledger in percentage.
+- The ledger can receive a GI if applicable
+- The demurrage is automatically performed on a ledger at the correct time (see 'Key terms')

+### Transactions
+- The user can initialise a transaction and sign it using the QR code system
+- The user can scan an initialized transaction and sign it using the QR code system
+- The user can add a message to a transaction before signing it
+- The user can see a history of all transactions on their ledger
+- The user or an admin can cancel a pending transaction

+### Admin
+- The admin can set the system's parameters
+- The admin can see relevant user information
+- The admin can block a user's access to their ledger
+- The admin can export a ledger's transaction history
+- The admin can export all ledgers' transaction history
+- The admin can export all relevant information of all the application's users
+- The admin can initialise a prepaid account
+- The admin can enable an account
+- The admin can intervene in a user's pending transactions
+- The admin can approve a request for a ledger's type
+- The admin can assign a ledger's type
+- The admin can change a ledger's balance

+### Various
+- The user can request help from an admin
+- The user can view an FAQ page
+- The user sees relevant notifications when using the application
+- The user can see extra information on the use of the application through tooltips in relevant places
+- A user can make use of a prepaid card system for transactions
+- The user can use an in-app camera to scan QR-codes related to the application (transactions, accounts)

 ## Data structure